Paris Motor Show:

 Le Mondial Automobile in Paris is the first international motor show for Stefan Jacoby in his new position.
 He joined Volvo Cars as President & CEO on 16 August.

-During the press conference in the Volvo stand, Stefan Jacoby emphasised the importance of electrification.
-Present in the stand is the Volvo C30 DRIVe Electric, a sporty car that runs purely on electricity and has a range of 150 kilometres on a single charge.
+During the press conference on the Volvo stand, Stefan Jacoby emphasised the importance of electrification.
+Present on the stand is the Volvo C30 DRIVe Electric, a sporty car that runs purely on electricity and has a range of 150 kilometres on a single charge.